Wilooper/Lyrica/README.md

     .then(response => response.json())
     .then(data => console.log(data));
 ```
+## Special query
+There are some special queries which you can use after & timestamp query.
+To enable special query use ```&pass=true```after timestamp querry.
+Now you can use ```&sequence=your sequence to use api``
+this can be use to make your own sequence of using api tools to featch lyrics.If you want Lyrica to skip a api then use ```&pass=true&sequence=1,3,4,5,6```
+in this  example it will not search for no 2 api and directly skip to third one.
+You can use them to make your search faster.
+   "1": "Genius",
+    "2": "LRCLIB",
+    "3": "YouTube Music",
+    "4": "Lyrics.ovh",
+    "5": "ChartLyrics",
+    "6": "LyricsFreek"
+ This is the series of api you need to correct number in sequence parameter  to get your desire result use list above mentioned for this purpose
 ## Note
-The given JSON data is only for reference and you may not get same response on giving same query because these are only for example
+The given JSON data is only for reference and you may not get the same response for the same query because these are only for example purposes.

 ## Supported Sources

 1. **YouTube Music**: Primary source, supports plain and timed lyrics (thanks to sigma67).
+2. **LrcLib**: Synchronized LRC/timed and plain lyrics from [LrcLib](https://lrclib.net) API.
-2. **Genius**: Rich lyrics with artist verification.
+3. **Genius**: Rich lyrics with artist verification.
-3. **Lyrics.ovh**: Simple and fast lyrics API.
+4. **Lyrics.ovh**: Simple and fast lyrics API.
-4. **ChartLyrics**: XML-based lyrics source.
+5. **ChartLyrics**: XML-based lyrics source.
-5. **LyricsFreek**: Web-scraped lyrics for broader coverage.
+6. **LyricsFreek**: Web-scraped lyrics for broader coverage.

 ## Troubleshooting